SCORPIONS

 Scorpions and History

-Scorpion are the worlds's oldest surviving land animal.
+Scorpion are the world's oldest surviving land animal.
 They evolved from meter-long, scorpion-like creatures that emerged from the sea 350 million years ago and have remained virtually unchanged for the last 100 million years (a 30 million specimen preserved in a piece of amber looks exactly like modern scorpions).
+In 2013 a 350 million year old scorpion fossil was found in South Africa.
+It is regarded as the oldest known land animal to live on the supercontinent Gondwana.
+[Source: Ryan Wood, Animal Diversity Web]

+Scorpions sense and communicate with touch and chemicals usually detected by smelling.
+They also use vibrations to communicate.
 Scorpions have anywhere from two to 12 eyes yet are virtually blind.
-They can make out the difference between white and dark, but they can "see" an object.
+They can make out the difference between white and dark, but they can’t "see" an object.
 Their sense of touch is their most important and developed sense.
 Like spiders they have hair on the legs that can detect sounds, sensation, objects and even taste.

 Scorpions on the defense usually flick up their stingers and then make a quick dash for cover.
 Sometimes they rise on their legs and swivel like a tank turret and then quickly dig themselves into the sand.
 They often travel in pairs so if you find one scorpion there is probably another lurking around somewhere close.